 Zara Investment (Holding) Company is the largest owner of luxury 5-star hotels in Jordan with strategic locations in Amman, Dead Sea, Petra, and Aqaba.
-Zara owns seven 5-star hotels with total rooms of 2,131.
-Zara enjoys the leading position of being one of the top investment companies in Jordan in the hospitality sector, capturing 29% market share of the 5-star hotel revenues in Jordan in 2020.
-Zara market leadership is also manifested by it's paid-up and registered capital, and net book value of property and equipment which stand at JD 150 million / share and JD 164 million respectively as of 31/12/2020.
+Zara owns seven 5-star hotels with a combined total of 2,131 rooms.
+Zara enjoys the leading position of being one of the top investment companies in Jordan in the hospitality sector, capturing 20% market share of the 5-star hotel revenue in Jordan in 2021.
+Zara market leadership is also manifested in relation to it's paid-up and registered capital, and net book value of property and equipment which stand at JD 150 million / share and JD 165 million respectively as of 31/12/2021.

 All of the hotels of the Company are managed by renowned international management companies, namely the Intercontinental Hotels Group (IHG), Hyatt International, and the Mövenpick Hotels and Resorts (MHR).
 The affiliation with such reputable operators enables the properties of Zara to compete on both the local and international levels.

-In 2020 till March, Zara hotels continued to be distinguished and continued to maintain its leading market position in Jordan.
-Hotel InterContinental Jordan and Mövenpick Resort Petra were all ranked number one in their respective geographical areas in terms of revenues and gross operating profits.
-Mövenpick Resort & Spa Tala Bay Aqaba and Mövenpick Resort & Spa Dead Sea maintained a second level in terms of revenues, In addition, Zara hotels continued to be recognized by leading online travel sites and world renowned travel organizations as some of the best hotels in the region and around the globe.
+In 2021, Zara hotels continued to be distinguished and continued to maintain its leading market position in Jordan.
+Mövenpick Resort Petra was ranked number one, Mövenpick Resort & Spa Tala Bay Aqaba was ranked number two, Intercontinental Jordan Hotel and Mövenpick Resort & Spa Dead Sea were ranked number three - in their respective geographical areas- in terms of revenues.
+Mövenpick Resort & Spa Dead Sea and Mövenpick Resort & Spa Tala Bay Aqaba were ranked number three in terms of gross operating profits, In addition, Zara hotels continued to be recognized by leading online travel sites and world renowned travel organizations as some of the best hotels in the region and around the globe.